zSchadt/Schadt_CSCI2270_FinalProject/README.md

 3. monsterNames.txt

 System Requirements:
-its c++ code, and computer with a proper compiler can rune
+its c++ code, and computer with a proper compiler can run.
+I know for a fact that the files compile and run on Linux

 Group Members:
 None